Quantum jump metrology in a two-cavity network: Introduction

 \section{Introduction}

 Highly accurate measurements are important for a variety of applications, ranging from probing biological samples \cite{lifetime1,lifetime2,lifetime3} to the detection of gravitational waves \cite{LIGO}.
 Often, such measurements use light passing through interferometric devices.
 Classically, it is well understood how to execute such measurements effectively \cite{kolodynski,yang,Loughridge,scott,ataman,blanco}.
 One way of increasing their precision is to use higher intensity sources.
 Sometimes this is not possible, for example, if the object to be probed is fragile or has a short lifetime \cite{lifetime1}.
 In such cases, precise estimations can only be made after repeating measurements many times.
-More recently however, it was recognised that alternatively one could explore the properties of quantum physics, specifically through quantum metrology \cite{seth,lloyd,Maccone}.
+More recently however, it was recognised that one could explore the properties of quantum physics, specifically through quantum metrology \cite{seth,lloyd,Maccone}.
 These can allow for an increased precision of measurements given the same number of probes.

-Suppose an unknown parameter $\varphi$ is determined by performing exactly $N$ independent measurements, as illustrated in Fig.~\ref{fig:scheme}(a).
+Suppose an unknown parameter $\varphi$ is determined by performing a measurement with exactly $N$ independent probes, as illustrated in Fig.~\ref{fig:scheme}(a).
 In this case, the scaling of the uncertainty $\Delta \hat \varphi$ of the estimator with the number of probes $N$ is limited by the standard quantum limit, which tells us that

 However, for correlated probes, this scaling can be improved.
 For maximally correlated probes, the Heisenberg limit may be obtained, which scales with the number of probes as